 The San Juan College Bookstore will have copies of the book available for $16 per copy.

 "It's pretty eye-opening," said Chris Schipper, chairman of the One Book, One Community Committee.
-"It's a
+"It's a fascinating book, and it's a quick read."

 Additionally, the committee and the San Juan Foundation have on display Kenji Kawano's Warrior photo exhibit.
 The exhibit includes sensitive and personal portraits of code talkers in their homes or on their native reservation.